Clustering-based collocation for uncertainty propagation with multivariate dependent inputs: Stochastic collocation and its extension

 Instead of constructing a Gaussian cubature rule, we aim to determine a set of nodes that are representative for the sample of input data or for the input distribution, with the locations of the nodes adjusting to the shape of the distribution.
 Clustering is a suitable method (or rather collection of methods) to achieve this objective.

-Clustering is the mathematical problem of grouping a set of objects (e.g., data points) in such a way that objects in one group (or cluster) are more similar to each other than to objects in other clusters.
-For each of the clusters, a center or medoid can be defined to represent the cluster.
-This center has the least dissimilarity to other objects in the same cluster, and when the center is chosen to be an object in the cluster, then it is called a medoid.
+More specifically, clustering is the mathematical problem of grouping a set of objects (e.g., data points) in such a way that objects in one group (or cluster) are more similar to each other than to objects in other clusters \cite{Ste56,Jai99}.
+For each of the clusters, a center is defined to represent the cluster.